Miramar Peninsula: Recreation

 The peninsula has several sports clubs: Miramar Rangers, a semi-professional football club, founded in 1907; Seatoun AFC, an amateur football club founded in 1909; and Oriental Rongotai Football Club ('Ories'), an amateur rugby club formed in 1888.
+Miramar Rangers and Team Wellington operate from David Farrington Park, previously known as Centennial Park.
+Ories is based at the former polo grounds.

+A bowling club and tennis club are also located on the peninsula.
 The Eastern Suburbs Cricket Club, in nearby Kilbirnie, covers junior and senior cricketers on the peninsula.